akeanewow/DataWhistle/test/README.md

-BigQuery unit tests assume that the files in the testing/data directory have been uploaded to BigQuery tables with naming convention file*.csv becoming table*.
+BigQuery unit tests assume that the files in the testing/data directory have been uploaded to BigQuery tables with naming convention file*.csv becoming table*, in a dataset called 'datawhistle'.
 The testing tables need to be accessible through the bq commandline tool i.e. the user is already logged into a test project with the test data pre-loaded.

 bq commands to load the test files from a storage bucket: